FLTK: Versions

 This version history is an example of the sometimes tumultuous nature of open-source development.

 1.0.x

 This is a prior stable version, now unmaintained.

 1.1.x

 This is a prior stable version, now unmaintained.

 2.0 branch

 This was a development branch, long thought to be the next step in FLTK's evolution, with many new features and a cleaner programming style.
 It never achieved stability, and development has largely ceased.
 The branch is inactive now.

 1.2.x

 This was an attempt to take some of the best features of 2.0 and merge them back into the more popular 1.1 branch.
 It is no longer developed.
+All of its features have been incorporated in branch 1.3.

 1.3.x

-Current stable release.
+Previous stable release.
 Provides UTF-8 support.

 1.4.x

+Current stable branch.
+Adds more features to 1.3.
+This branch is in maintenance mode since release 1.4.2 (Feb.
+23, 2025).

+1.5.x

 Current development branch.
-Adds more features to 1.3.
+This branch is in early development stage.
+Since FLTK 1.5 CMake is required to build FLTK (configure/Makefile support has been dropped).

 3.0 branch

-This branch is mostly a conceptual model for future work.
+This branch resulted from a vision to "unfork" branches 1.x and 2.0, but it was never completed.
+All efforts to develop this branch have been abandoned.
 Now inactive.